Pange31/PanAbyss/README.md

 - `"max_gwas_store"`: set the maximum of stored results for shared region discovery.
 Set to 0 (or not set) for no limit.
 - `"max_gwas_running_inactivity_hours"`: set the maximum refresh time for running job before deleting them.
 - `"max_gwas_regions"`: set the maximum regions to visualize in shared regions discovery.
 Set to 0 (or not set) for no limit.
+- `"gwas_annotations_windows_size"`: set the size of windows for annotations search in shared regions discovery.
+- `"gwas_annotations_max_attempts"`: set the number of attempts to search annotations before or after in shared regions discovery.
+The total size of the region is gwas_annotations_windows_size x gwas_annotations_max_attempts.

 ## Contacts